-The AFG panel on which we run the 'within sample' estimation includes 14 countries: Australia, Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Japan, Portugal, Spain, the United Kingdom, and the United States.
-The frequency of the data is annual and the sample runs from 1978 to 2007.
+The AFG panel13 on which we run the "within sample" estimation includes 14 countries: Australia, Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Japan, Portugal, Spain, the United Kingdom, and the United States.14 The frequency of the data is annual and the sample runs from 1981 to 2007.15

-In the Devries et al (2011) data, tax increases are measured as the expected revenue effect of each change in the tax code as a percent of GDP of the year the announcements made, whether it is implemented immediately or announced for a later period.
+In the Devries et al. (2011) data, tax increases are measured as the expected revenue effect of each change in the tax code as a percent of GDP of the year the announcements made, whether it is implemented immediately or announced for a later period.
 Spending cuts are measured as changes in expenditure relative to the level that was expected absent the policy shift, not relative to the previous year.
-This means that a spending cut for year t + 1 does not necessarily imply a reduction in government spending relative to year t, but only relative to what would have happened in year t + 1 absent any policy changes.
-Announcements are assumed to be fully credible.
-A few measures that were announced but for which "the historical record shows that they were not implemented at all" are dropped from the Devries et al (2011) database.
-There are only five instances in our sample in which this happened - that is individual announcements were not recorded because never implemented - one each in Japan, Italy, Germany, the UK and the Netherlands (a case which is irrelevant for us since, as we discuss below, we drop this country).
-In these cases we have not questioned the Devries et al (2011) data call.
+This means that a spending cut for year t+1 does not necessarily imply a reduction in government spending relative to year t, but only relative to what would have happened in year t+1 absent any policy changes.16 Announcements are assumed to be fully credible.
+A few measures that were announced but for which 'the historical record shows that they were not implemented at all' are dropped from the Devries et al. (2011) database.
+There are only five instances in our sample in which this happened - that is individual announcements were not recorded because never implemented - one each in Japan, Italy, Germany, the United Kingdom, and the Netherlands (a case that is irrelevant for us since, as we discuss below, we drop this country).
+In these cases we have not questioned the Devries et al. (2011) data call.
 All other announcements are assumed to be credible and, thus, recorded.

 4.1.2.
-The data after 2009 used in 'out-of-sample' simulations
+The data after 2009 used in "out-of-sample" simulations

-In order to simulate the effects of the fiscal consolidations implemented after the start of the financial crisis we extended the Devries et al (2011) panel following exactly the same methodology they employed.
-As discussed above in Section 3, our new data cover 11 countries in the period 2009-2013.
+In order to simulate the effects of the fiscal consolidations implemented after the start of the financial crisis we extended the Devries et al. (2011) panel following exactly the same methodology they employed.
+As discussed above in Section 3, our new data cover 11 countries in the period 2009-13.
 The countries are: Austria, Belgium, Denmark, Germany, France, Ireland, Italy, Portugal, Spain, United Kingdom, and United States.
-The total number of years during which, in the various countries there has been an episode of fiscal consolidation is 42 (see Table 3).
+The total number of fiscal consolidation episodes is 42 (see Table 3).

-&lt;sup>13 The AFG data are based on a revision and reclassification of the original Devries et al.(2011) data.
-As a consequence some discrepancy arise between the two databases on occasion of few episodes.
+13 The AFG data are based on a revision and reclassification of the original Devries et al. (2011) data.
+As a consequence some discrepancy arises between the two databases on occasion of few episodes.
 Such discrepancies are illustrated and commented in the Data Appendix in AFG.

-&lt;sup>14 Finland, Sweden and the Netherlands were dropped in the estimation in AFG.
-Euro Area countries such as Greece and Cyprus were also excluded for lack of (reliable) data.
+14 Finland, Sweden, and the Netherlands were dropped in the estimation in AFG.
+Euro area countries such as Greece and Cyprus were also excluded for lack of (reliable) data.
 See that paper for more details.
-The US "Sequester" of March 2013 is one example.